-Deputy Attorney General Rosenstein heads to White House amid conflicting reports on future
+Trump, Deputy Attorney General Rosenstein to meet on Thursday

 Rosenstein has defended Mueller and been a target of Trump since he assumed supervision of the Russia investigation after his boss, Attorney General Jeff Sessions, recused himself because of his own contacts with Russia’s ambassador to Washington while serving as a Trump campaign adviser became public.

-Rosenstein’s departure would prompt questions about whether Trump, who has called the Russia investigation a “witch hunt,” would seek to remove Mueller.
+“There is nothing more important to the integrity of law enforcement and the rule of law than protecting the investigation of Special Counsel (Robert) Mueller,” McCabe said in a statement.

-The move comes just six weeks ahead of the Nov.
-6 congressional elections, and could become an explosive political issue as Trump’s fellow Republicans try to keep control of Congress.
+McCabe was fired by Sessions in March after the Justice Department’s internal watchdog accused him of misconduct.
+McCabe charged that he was targeted for being a witness into whether Trump tried to obstruct the probe into alleged Russian meddling in the 2016 presidential election.

-Reporting by Doina Chiacu, Susan Heavey and Karen Freifeld; Editing by Bill Rigby and Bill Trott
+Reporting by Sarah Lynch, Doina Chiacu, Susan Heavey and Karen Freifeld; Writing by John Whitesides; Editing by Bill Rigby and Bill Trott